totten/pathload-poc/README.md

 }
 ```

-There are several examples of these formats in [example/lib/](./example).
+There are several more examples in [example/lib/](./example).
 Each example starts
 out as a folder and is [compiled](./example/build.sh) to equivalent PHAR+PHP options.
 These
 examples are used extensively in the PathLoad test-suite to ensure that they are well formed.